Symmetrical voice: Promotion direct to subject

 In the Tagalog examples above, the goal nominal phrase can either be an indirect object, as in (1), or a subject as in (2).
 However, it cannot become a direct object, or be marked with indirect case, as in (3).
 Verb forms, such as "nagpadalhan", which bear both an Actor Voice affix and a non-Actor Voice affix, do not exist in languages that have symmetrical voice.

 The Tagalog examples contrast with the examples from Indonesian below.
-Indonesian is an Austronesian language that does not have symmetrical voice.